dat-iro/Javascript-Exercises/README.md

 # DOM

-Get the value of the `firstName` text input field and print it in the console.
+Get the value of the `form-input` text input field and print it in the console.

-Use the `id` as selector.
+Use the `class` as selector.